voussoir/reddit/Prawtimestamps/README.md

 timesearch.py
 =============

-    19 august 2015
-    - fixed bug in which updatescores stopped iterating early if you had more than 100 comments in a row in the db.
-    - commentaugment has been completely merged into the timesearch.py file.
-You can use commentaugment_prompt() to input the parameters, or use the commentaugment() function directly.
-    07 september 2015
-    - fixed bug which allowed `livestream` to crash because `bot.refresh()` was outside of the trycatch.
-    11 november 2015
+- 2016 06 05
+    - NEW DATABASE SCHEME.
+Submissions and comments now live in different tables like they should have all along.
+Submission table has two new columns for a little bit of commentaugment metadata.
+This allows commentaugment to only scan threads that are new.
+    - You can use the `migrate_20160605.py` script to convert old databases into new ones.

+- 2015 11 11
     - created `offline_reading.py` which converts a timesearch database into a comment tree that can be rendered into HTML

+- 2015 09 07
+    - fixed bug which allowed `livestream` to crash because `bot.refresh()` was outside of the try-catch.

+- 2015 08 19
+    - fixed bug in which updatescores stopped iterating early if you had more than 100 comments in a row in the db
+    - commentaugment has been completely merged into the timesearch.py file. you can use commentaugment_prompt() to input the parameters, or use the commentaugment() function directly.

+&nbsp;

 It's all fresh all smooth

 This creates an sqlite database file containing the submissions on a subreddit within the requested time span.
 Best when used in conjunction with an SQL viewer or a tool like Redmash to create text files.

 If you leave the subreddit blank, it will ask you to enter a username instead.
-This feature is not 100% perfect yet.
+This feature is not as perfect as subreddit scanning due to API limitations.

 Don't forget to change the Useragent before starting.